HEGSRR/RPl-Spielman-2020/readme.md

 - `Subject`: select from the [BePress Taxonomy](http://digitalcommons.bepress.com/cgi/viewcontent.cgi?article=1008&context=reference)
 - `Date created`: date when project was started
 - `Date modified`: date of most recent revision
-- `Spatial Coverage`: Specify the geographic extent of your study.
-This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
+- `Spatial Coverage`: United States, excluding Puerto Rico
-- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Resolution`: Counties and county equivalents
 - `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
-- `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
+- `Temporal Coverage`: 2008 - 2012 (data is the 2012 5-year ACS)
 - `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
 - `Funding Name`: name of funding for the project
 - `Funding Title`: title of project grant